 Being passionate means you care and you show exceptional concern for your students’ lives.
 But, sadly, not all teachers are passionate, hence, not everyone is everybody’s favorite.

 Interestingly, when I was still a student, my 6th-grade teacher simply won my heart.
-Her actions, impressive preparations, and constructive means of imposing discipline inspired me to do the same to my students today.
+Her actions, impressive preparations, and constructive means of imposing discipline inspired me to do the same for my students today.

 I was then very afraid of numbers, so Math was a horrible subject for me.
 The persistence and dedication of my teacher made me work and work.
 She made learning math interesting and less intimidating.